Teach in Thailand with Go Thailand!

 Eating out is one of the great delights of living in Thailand!
 You can get delicious food for a very low cost.
 For example, a bowl of noodles or a spicy mango salad is around THB 30.
 Expect to pay around THB 40 for a chicken or fish dish with rice.

 On the whole, Thailand is a very safe country.
 Thai people are gentle and welcoming to foreigners.
 They are also non-confrontational and will go out of their way to make you feel at ease.
 The main thing to remember is to exercise common sense.
 Watch your belongings in crowded stations, don’t use unmetered taxis etc. However, it’s nothing to be too paranoid about so go with the flow and enjoy Thailand!

 You can get help at the orientation for setting up a Thai phone.
 Alternatively, we recommend getting your phone unlocked prior to travelling so you can use a new SIM which will work in Thailand.

-- Do I pay tax in Thailand?
+- Do I pay tax as an English teacher in Thailand?